top of page

 Series: Legends of Karac Tor, Book 1 of 5 complete

-Four brothers enter another world; adventure-filled with values and Narnia-style fantasy.
+Four brothers enter another world.
+An adventure-filled with values and Narnia-style fantasy.
 Written for Teen / YA readers.

-Heads Up: Spiritual warfare themes, dark creatures, romance subplot.
+Heads Up: Language: 3+ stupid, 1+ shut up, 2+jerk, Spiritual warfare themes, dark creatures, romance subplot.

 Two kids on a swirling, glowing object under an ornate lamp.
 Text: "Keeper of the Lost Cities, Shannon Messenger."
 Vibrant, magical setting.